NicoPANW/Contrail_Cookbook/docs/index.md

 Contrail supports 3 forwarding modes: L2 and L3, L2 only and L3 only.

 In next sections, we will focus:
-- only on "Red" VN and from compute viewpoint.
+- only on "Red" VN
 - from compute-4v-7.sdn.lab that is hosting vSRX-3

 #### L2 and L3

+In this mode IPv4 traffic lookup is done via IP FIB and all non IPv4 traffic is directed to MAC FIB.

 ![Screenshot](img/virtual_networks/VR-L2L3-L3view.png)